JuniorLake/DoSometin/README.md

 # DoSometin
-An app that helps you find activities to do when you're bored.
+An Android application that helps you find activities to do when you're bored.

 # What I Learned